When a plan comes together

 Cole Eugiren and Breck Ward walked away from the Columbia River Circuit as the average champions. | Roseanna Sales photo

-Cole Eiguren and Breck Ward left the Columbia River Circuit Finals on Oct.
-18 as average champions, pocketing $3,687 each.
+Cole Eiguren and Breck Ward left the Columbia River Circuit Finals Oct.
+18, as the average champions, pocketing $3,687 each.

-The Idaho and Oregon natives finished their weekend in Redmond, Oregon, with a total on three head of 18.0 seconds and a second-place check in the second round, securing their spot at the 2026 NFR Open.
+The Idaho and Oregon natives finished their weekend in Redmond, Oregon, with a total of 18.0 seconds on three head and a spot at the 2026 NFR Open.

-On the first steer, they were 7.4 seconds—just fast enough to stay in the hunt.
+On the first steer, Eiguren and Ward were 7.4 seconds—just fast enough to stay in the hunt.

 Coming into the circuit finals in the top five but out of contention for the year-end title, the pair focused solely on the average.

-“When we were down there, I figured we better just catch him and shoot for the average,” Ward said.
+“When we were down there, I figured we better just catch him and shoot for the average,” Ward, also 24, said.
 “We didn’t really have a chance at the year-end.
 I just made sure to kick over him, take a good shot, and see how the average played out throughout the week.”

 After their clean first run, the four teams behind them made solid runs, bumping them out of any round money.
-But round two was a different story.
+But Round 2 was a different story.

 “On the second one, we had a good steer,” Ward said.
 “We needed to go a little bit faster to have a chance at the average with everybody going five the day before.”